defencedigital/moduk-service-manual/src/content/work-with-content-designers.md

 ## Use the content design community

-If you need to create content but your team does not yet have a Content Designer, ask for advice on the MOD content community Slack channel.
+If you need to create content but your team does not yet have a content designer, ask for advice on the MOD content community Slack channel.

 On a MODNET device, you can use Slack in your web browser.